The Quantum Steeplechase: Introduction

-The detailed study of transport in Luttinger liquid (LL) in the presence of a weak link was started by Kane and Fisher\cite{kane1992transport} followed by the study of a LL near a double barrier \cite{kane1992resonant}.
-Since then a number of papers have appeared that have generalised these ideas using a variety of approaches which include fermionic renormalization\cite{meden2002single}, path integral approaches\cite{fernandez2001friedel}, functional renormalization\cite{meden2003scaling,andergassen2004functional,enss2005impurity,gezzi2007functional,jakobs2007nonequilibrium}, flow equations for Hamiltonians\cite{stauber2003tomonaga}, functional integral formalism\cite{grishin2004functional}, Monte Carlo methods\cite{hamamoto2008numerical} and so on.
-Other authors \cite{eggert1994susceptibility} have used Bethe ansatz and abelian bosonization in order to extract anamolous exponents.
+The study of the effect of impurities in Luttinger liquids constitutes an important area of theoretical condensed matter physics, especially in the last few decades.
+The detailed study of transport in Luttinger liquid (LL) in the presence of a weak link was started by Kane and Fisher \cite{kane1992transport} followed by the study of a LL near a double barrier \cite{kane1992resonant}.
+Since then a number of papers have appeared that have generalised these ideas using a variety of approaches which include fermionic renormalization \cite{meden2002single}, path integral approaches \cite{fernandez2001friedel}, functional renormalization \cite{meden2003scaling,andergassen2004functional,enss2005impurity,gezzi2007functional,jakobs2007nonequilibrium}, flow equations for Hamiltonians \cite{stauber2003tomonaga}, functional integral formalism \cite{grishin2004functional}, Monte Carlo methods \cite{hamamoto2008numerical} and so on.
+Different physical phenomena are also studied in Luttinger liquids with impurities: Friedel oscillations \cite{Egger1995friedel1}, conductance \cite{fendley1995exact, fendley1995exact2}, Kondo effect \cite{furusaki1994kondo, schiller1995exact}, etc. Experimental realizations of 1D systems gives a motivational boost to study quantum physics in one dimension.
+In this regard, Luttinger liquid behavior in carbon nano-tubes \cite{bockrath1999Luttinger,egger2000Luttinger}, experimental evidences of resonant tunneling in a Luttinger liquid \cite{auslaender2000experimental} are worth mentioning.

-Luttinger liquid theory \cite{haldane1981Luttinger} which has served as the paradigm for one dimensional systems in presence of interactions is based on linearization of the dispersion relations of the constituent particles.
-Beyond the low energy limit, nonlinearity becomes essential and Imambekov et al. used novel methods to tackle these systems which includes ideas from Fermi edge singularity and Fermi liquid theory, perturbation theory, etc. and thus studied 1D quantum fluids beyond the Luttinger paradigm\cite{imambekov2012one}.
-On the other hand, Rozhkov demonstrated that a suitable fine tuning of the interaction between the fermions can stabilize a state in one dimensions, which is neither similar to Fermi liquid nor to Luttinger liquid, which they called quasi Fermi liquid\cite{rozhkov2014one}.

-Numerical methods such as the density matrix renormalization group method\cite{schollwock2011density} formulated by Steven White \cite{white1993density} have also been invented.
-This method has been used extensively to study different phenomena like impurity in Luttinger liquid\cite{qin1997impurity}, Friedel oscillations in a ring of fermions with a disorder\cite{schmitteckert1996phase}, time dependent problems in Luttinger liquids\cite{cazalilla2002time} and many more\cite{nishimoto2004density,daley2004time}.

-Experimental realizations of 1D systems gives a motivational boost to study quantum physics in one dimension.
-In this regard, Luttinger liquid behavior in carbon nano-tubes\cite{bockrath1999Luttinger,egger2000Luttinger}, experimental evidences of resonant tunneling in a Luttinger liquid are worth mentioning\cite{auslaender2000experimental}.